jeffyzxc/patient-assistant-dashboard/README.md

 ## AI usage disclosure (which parts were AI-assisted)
 - AI Service was generated from CHAT GPT to generate response to patient question
 - Python FastAPI chat service logic
-- Node JS boilerplate for route, authenticated, middleware and etc
+- Node JS boilerplate for route, authentication, middleware and etc
 - React components boilerplate for components and redux
 - AI was used as a reference tool for documentation lookup, and faster iteration during development.